Citizen Science Month:

 It’s important to report where these destructive pest plants are so we learn more about the size and location of the problem.
 After pest weeds are reported, volunteers, residents, community groups and Council can actively remove and control them.

 Our aims for Citizen Science Month are to get as many people as possible to:

 Learn how to identify pest plants

 Use the Ecotrack app to report pest plants

-Report as many pest plant as they can during August (and beyond!)
+Report as many pest plants as they can during the month (and beyond!)

 Are you up for the challenge?

 Read on to understand how you can contribute.